hsf-training/hsf-training-cicd/_episodes/10-the-worlds-a-stage.md

 > {: .solution}
 {: .challenge}

-If you do it correctly, you should see a pipeline graph with two stages
+If you do it correctly, you should see a pipeline graph with two stages.

 ![CI/CD Pipeline Two Stages]({{site.baseurl}}/fig/ci-cd-pipeline-two-stages.png)